chenweixiang/chenweixiang.github.io/_posts/2016-04-01-telecom-lte.md

 * **Unacknowledged Mode** (**UM**) data transfer;
 * **Acknowledged Mode** (**AM**) data transfer, including indication of successful delivery of upper layers PDUs.

+#### RLC Functions

+According to **TS36.222-880 Chapter 4.4**, the following functions are supported by the RLC sub layer:

+* transfer of upper layer PDUs
+* error correction through ARQ (only for AM data transfer)
+* concatenation, segmentation and reassembly of RLC SDUs (only for UM and AM data transfer)
+* re-segmentation of RLC data PDUs (only for AM data transfer)
+* reordering of RLC data PDUs (only for UM and AM data transfer)
+* duplicate detection (only for UM and AM data transfer)
+* RLC SDU discard (only for UM and AM data transfer)
+* RLC re-establishment
+* Protocol error detection (only for AM data transfer)

 #### RLC Procedures

 The following figure from **TS36.222-880 Figure 4.2.1-1** illustrates the overview model of the RLC sub layer: